Move into Mindfulness

 Dates OfferedTimeLocationRegistration

-Healing Ourselves Series 1 – Uncovering Implicit Bias Through Mindfulness
+Healing Ourselves Part 1 – Uncovering Implicit Bias Through Mindfulness

 In this 3-part series, participants will use mindfulness practices to uncover implicit biases within themselves to support their work toward positive change.
 Our brain focuses on protecting us and can inhibit our ability to lean into the discomfort of acknowledging bias and staying in difficult discussions.
 We are better prepared to be partners in the work for positive social change when we: